SOliv1/ms-cook-corner/README.md

 {% endfor %}

 **The if template tag**
-I use if statements inside my template.
-By using the example here {% if some_condition %} tag and the closing {% endif %} tag.
+I use `if` statements inside my template.
+By using the example here:
+ {% if some_condition %} tag and the closing {% endif %} tag.
 See this in action by going to *About* section of website.

 **Getting Themes**  I have chosen the **Start bootstrap theme *Clean Blog* as featured in *CI lessons on Flask Framework*, for a multi-page website.
 I download the theme by copying the link then go to terminal and mkdir, then cd into it and wget the https://startbootstrap.com/themes/clean-blog/